Massive Warm/Hot Galaxy Coronae: II. Isentropic Model: Isentropic Model

 \section{Isentropic Model}

 In this section we introduce our model framework for setting the spatial distributions of the gas density, temperature and metallicity.
 As in \FSMII, we assume that the coronal gas is in hydrostatic equilibrium (HSE) within the gravitational potential of the central Galaxy and dark matter halo, with negligible self-gravity for the gas.
 We assume that the gas is supported by thermal pressure, magnetic fields and cosmic rays, and turbulence.
 Given the evidence for turbulence in the CGM \citep{Tumlinson2011b,Genel14,Werk16}, we do not imagine a perfect HSE.
-However, in the absence of large scale coherent motions (inflows or outflows) there can exist a close-to-equilibrium steady state \citep{Nelson16,Fielding17a,Loch19}.
+However, in the absence of large scale coherent motions (inflows or outflows) there can exist a close-to-equilibrium steady state \citep{Nelson16,Fielding17a,Loch20}.
 As in \FSMII~we assume a spherical version of the Milky Way potential presented by \citet{Klypin02}.
+In \S\ref{sec_timescales} we discuss the dynamical and cooling timescales in the corona.

 In \FSMII~we assumed a constant (isothermal) mean temperature throughout the corona, and we invoked isobaric density and temperature fluctuations to enable simultaneous production of OVII and OVIII, and a cooling component for the OVI. \FSMII~is thus a multiphased model, hot and at constant mean temperature for OVII and OVIII, and warm for OVI cooling out of the hot.
 In our new isentropic model, the altered (adiabatic) equation of state (EoS) leads to a temperature gradient, enabling production of OVI, OVII and OVIII at differing radii, but in a single phase.
 In our new model we no longer require local temperature fluctuations.
 However, we still include turbulent motions as one of the sources of hydrostatic support.
 Furthermore, in our current model we adopt a varying metallicity profile, motivated by enrichment of the CGM by the galaxy.
 In \FSMII~we assumed constant metallicity.
-Finally, the gas temperature and density at the virial radius in our new model are lower than in \FSMII, leading to a lower CGM pressure at the boundary with IGM.
+Finally, the gas temperature and density at the virial radius in our new model are lower than in \FSMII, leading to a lower CGM pressure at the boundary with the intergalactic medium (IGM).
 This is more consistent with our assumption of a large scale equilibrium, and low accretion rates onto the MW halo in the recent past.

 We present the HSE equation with our new EoS in \S\ref{subsec_frame}, add a metallicity gradient in \S\ref{subsec_metallicity}, and in \S\ref{subsec_bounds} discuss the boundary conditions, needed to compute the actual gas distributions.